 Workshop Sculpture | Search shape

-The second workshop was a further development of the previous one, but extended the medium.
-In addition to Ytong as the source material, the participants exploited useless computers.
-Colourful cables, shiny circuit boards, bent plastic, buttons and ventilation wheels offered a material rich in contrast to the grey concrete.
-In terms of content, we touched on the appearance of the sculptures via bionics and structure with a lot of visual material.
-The wishes from the first workshop were given a body.
-India has an obvious problem with the disposal of garbage, this is already known to many.
-By choosing to supplement the Ytong with electronic scrap, the sculptures were given a clearly critical position.
+The second workshop was a further development of the previous one but extended the medium.
+In addition to Ytong as the base material the participants used old computer parts.
+Colourful cables, shiny circuit boards, bent plastics, computer buttons and ventilation fans offered a material rich in contrast compared to the backdrop of grey concrete.
+The wishes expressed in the first workshop were then given a 3D body.

 The two workshops offered the students* plenty of space for action and creativity.